Motorhead

 17. "Young and Crazy"-instrumental version of "Sex and Outrage" (2:11)

-The last disc with Fast Eddie is not their best, although the title cut is an excellent song with a sound as hard as nails.
 The Castle reissue includes five bonus tracks.
 Four of the five are alternate versions of other songs with different names.
 (I feel gypped!)
 I found two copies of this in a cut out bin for $2.99 each.
 Bought 'em both and traded off the second copy.
 Quite a deal, but I think they were mismarked.
 (Guess I didn't get gypped after all.)
 "Remember Me, I'm Gone" is the b-side to the "Iron Fist" single.

 Motorhead | Another Perfect Day Motörhead - Another Perfect Day (Castle) 1983